 |A: Endowed chairs will be reviewed for renewal at the interval specified at the time of appointment.
 The Department Chair/Center Director responsible for the management of the endowed chair will submit (to Diane Sussman in the Office of Faculty Affairs) an updated CV and a letter addressed to the Dean recommending that the endowed chair holder be reappointed.|

 |Q: What is the difference between an endowed chair and a directorship?|

 A: Endowed chairs are supported by gifts to the University and are awarded to faculty members.
 The Office of Faculty Affairs coordinates the process for these awards to faculty members in the School of Medicine.
 They must be reviewed by a committee, by the Dean of the School of Medicine as well as the Provost, and must ultimately be approved by the Chancellor.

 Directorships are supported by gifts to the Vanderbilt University Medical Center and are awarded to employees of VUMC.
 They must ultimately be approved by the President of VUMC.
-For more information about the process for awarding a Directorship, please contact Michelle Ayotte in the office of Dr. Raiford, the Senior Associate Dean for Faculty Affairs in the School of Medicine and the Chief of Clinical Staff for VUMC.
+For more information about the process for awarding a Directorship, please contact Diane Sussman in the Office of Faculty Affairs.